Tonic Drinks & Waters

 Why people make this drink

-When a family member faces surgery that requires general anaesthesia, many readers in Bro Niu’s community prepare a flask of this simple radish and chen pi water to bring to the hospital.
-In Bro Niu’s own experience with a relative’s operation, the patient drank a large thermos of this water as soon as she was allowed fluids — and urinated freely not long after, which is traditionally understood to signal that the anaesthetic is moving out of the body.
+When a family member faces surgery that requires general anaesthesia, many readers in Nourilo’s community prepare a flask of this simple radish and chen pi water to bring to the hospital.
+In Nourilo’s own experience with a relative’s operation, the patient drank a large thermos of this water as soon as she was allowed fluids — and urinated freely not long after, which is traditionally understood to signal that the anaesthetic is moving out of the body.
 By contrast, a neighbour in the same ward who had not drunk it struggled for some time before she could urinate at all.

 Method